cocoon2wong/SocialCircle/guidelines.md

 - `V^2-Net` ([🔗homepage](https://cocoon2wong.github.io/Vertical/)) and its SocialCircle variation `V^2-Net-SC` (8-to-12 on SDD, 20 trajectories);
 - `E-V^2-Net` ([🔗homepage](https://cocoon2wong.github.io/E-Vertical/)) and its SocialCircle variation `E-V^2-Net-SC` (8-to-12 on SDD, 20 trajectories).

+You can run the following commands to prepare ETH-UCY and SDD dataset files:

+1. Run Python the script inner the `dataset_original` folder:

+    ```bash
+    cd dataset_original && python main_ethucysdd.py
+    ```

+2. Back to the repo folder and create soft links:

+    ```bash
+    cd ..
+    ln -s dataset_original/dataset_processed ./
+    ln -s dataset_original/dataset_configs ./
+    ```

-Click the following buttons to download our weights and learn about how to install these datasets.
+Click the following buttons to download our weights and learn more about how to install these datasets.
 We recommend that you download the weights and place them in the `weights/SocialCircle` folder.

 <div style="text-align: center;">